 Capped rental - Applies to certain oxygen equipment for in-home medical assistance clients.
 After 36 months of rental by the provider, the equipment is considered capped (not reimbursed) for the next 24 months.
-(See When does the agency pay for new equipment on capped-rental items?
+(See Payment for new equipment on capped-rental items?
 Central sleep apnea (CSA) - Is defined as meeting all the following criteria: